AnnaToi01/GFP_Robustness/README.md

 investigated.
 GFPs make up a structurally homologous protein family with weak sequence identities, first discovered in coelenterates in 1962 with the unique structure of a β-barrel of eleven strands surrounding a central helix (see Fig. 2) [7, 8, 9, 10].
 The helical segments on the barrel ends shield the chromophore from the solvent [10].
-GFP has found many applications in biotechnology due to its valuable properties, such as posttranslational autocatalytic chromophore formation without requirement of substractes, its ability to serve as a fusion partner, and low sensitivity to enironmental factors [10, 11, 14].
+GFP has found many applications in biotechnology due to its valuable properties, such as posttranslational autocatalytic chromophore formation without requirement of substractes, its ability to serve as a fusion partner, and low sensitivity to enironmental factors [10, 11, 15].
 Therefore, it is also a good model for the adaptive landscapes as its fitness can be directly quantified by measuring its fluorescence [4, 5, 11].

-Four extant GFPs (avGFP (Aequorea victoria, Hydrozoa), amacGFP (Aequorea macrodactyla, Hydrozoa), cgreGFP (Clytia gregaria, Hydrozoa), and ppluGPF2 (Pontellina plumata, Copepoda)) with different sequence identities ranging from 17 % till 82 % have been explored by deep mutational scanning and used for building a predictive neural network [4, 11].
+Four extant GFPs (avGFP (Aequorea victoria, Hydrozoa), amacGFP (Aequorea macrodactyla, Hydrozoa), cgreGFP (Clytia gregaria, Hydrozoa), and ppluGPF2 (Pontellina plumata, Copepoda)) sharing different degrees of sequence identity (17% to 82%) have been explored by deep mutational scanning and used for building a predictive neural network [4, 11].
 For each protein a library of random mutants was generated and labelled with a random combination of nucleotides (barcodes) using error-prone PCR.
 Each library was sorted according to the intensity of green fluorescence and sequenced by HTS using barcodes.
 Finally, statistical analysis of all four fitness peaks was performed and the data was